-- Beginning in late April, monitor your Financial Aid Award on Self-Service Banner, accessed via TUportal for notification of summer financial aid eligibility.
+- Monitor your Financial Aid Award on Self-Service Banner, accessed via TUportal for notification of summer financial aid eligibility.

 - Report all changes in summer enrollment to the Student Financial Services (SFS) office.
 Changes in enrollment will directly impact your summer financial aid award and could result in cancellation of summer aid if you drop below half time.

-- Students that don’t enroll in summer courses, but are pre-registered at least half-time for fall 2017, have both the 2016-17 and 2017-18 FAFSAs on file and interested in summer Federal Work study should visit the SFS office after registering for fall 2017 to discuss eligibility.
+- Students that don’t enroll in summer courses, have a summer work study position at Temple University or an approved off-campus location, are pre-registered for fall 2022, have both the 2021-22 and 2022-23 FAFSAs on file and interested in summer Federal Work study can email email@example.com to request summer work study.